Making Small Spaces Work: 5 Tips For Storing Clothes In An RV

 2. Hanging clothes

-Clothing in your RV falls into two categories: hanging clothes and folded clothes.
+Storing clothes in an RV (or any home) falls into two categories: hanging clothes and folded clothes.
 Hanging clothes include dresses, suits, and any other items that could easily be wrinkled or ruined by getting folded.
 Many RVs come with a small closet (if there is one at all!) so it’s crucial to make the most of that space.

 3. Folding clothes